 Though Harper tackled recovery — and the requisite changes to his lifestyle — with gusto, he admits that he was startled when he learned that having one heart attack puts you at increased risk for a repeat heart attack.

 Indeed, according to the American Heart Association, 20 percent of heart attack survivors over age 45 experience a repeat heart attack within five years.
-And of the 790,000 heart attacks experienced in the United States each year, of those are repeat heart attacks.
+And of the 790,000 heart attacks experienced in the United States each year,

 Learning this reality only further emboldened Harper to take control of his body.
 “It was in that moment that I realized I was going to do everything and anything that my doctors told me,” he says.